rancher/docs/content/k3s/latest/en/advanced/_index.md

 The output will likely be much longer as the agent will create a lot of logs.
 By default the server will register itself as a node (run the agent).

-It is common and almost required these days that the control plane be part of the cluster.
-To disable the agent when running the server use the `--disable-agent` flag, the agent can then be run as a separate process.

 Alpine Linux
 ------------